NHL And More Pay Tribute To Connecticut Teen Teddy Balkind, Who Died After Being Injured In High School Hockey Game

 It’s believed Teddy’s neck was accidentally cut by a skate.

-The teenager was rushed to the hospital, where he was pronounced dead.READ MORE: Online Sports Betting Officially Begins In New York State
+The teenager was rushed to the hospital, where he was pronounced dead.READ MORE: Mayor Adams Allows Bill Granting Voting Rights To Noncitizen Residents Of New York City To Become Law

 “Teddy was a light that has been extinguished way too soon.
 He was funny.
 He was vivacious,” said Kristin Ebner-Martin, co-owner of Camp Awosting.
 “You always knew when he walked in a room because the biggest smile in the room was his.”